-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision 8 8 8 The state of the s The partnership between parents and school is vital to the welfare of the children in its care.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The partnership between parents and school is vital to the welfare of the children in its care.
 All parents of children in the school have the following opportunities: • To talk to class teachers about any problems both at home and at school.
-This can take place in an informal setting before or after the school day or in a pre-arranged meeting where privacy is maintained. • To attend biannual parent/teacher meetings where consultation takes place and the child's academic progress and general well-being are discussed. • To work with the parent forum class representative to share their views with the school. • To share the Home/School Diary which acts both as a reading record and a line of communication between home and school. • To help and guide the children with weekly homework tasks. • To attend meetings and workshops run specifically with the intention of keeping parents well informed and giving them an opportunity to discuss school activities and decisions. • To act as much valued volunteers, helping with the children's learning activities, both Families are invited to attend information sessions re supporting their child/ren at home.
+This can take place in an informal setting before or after the school day or in a pre-arranged meeting where privacy is maintained. • To attend biannual parent/teacher meetings where consultation takes place and the child's academic progress and general well-being are discussed. • To work with the parent forum class representative to share their views with the school. • To share the Home/School works through the google classroom which acts as a line of communication between home and school.
+Families are invited to attend information sessions re supporting their child/ren at home.
 For example, Learning Together, literacy and numeracy workshops including Teaching for Mastery in Maths and Inspire Days Learning together is offered to pre school children starting school the following Sept from Nov to July.
-Parents are invited to RWI phonics and Year 1 phonics Screening workshops.
-In Reception and KS1 parents are invited to informal sessions such as Christmas Crafts, Easter Scavenger hunt and the Blackberry Walk to share in children's learning Parents are invited to Understanding My Child's Emotions presentations.
-These take place once each year.
-Parents are encouraged to talk to the classteacher and/or SENDCo about any concerns they have about their child's progress or specific needs and to update information about their child as it changes.
+Parents are invited to RWI phonics and Year 1 phonics screening workshops.
+In Reception and KS1, parents are invited to informal sessions such as Christmas Crafts, Easter Scavenger hunt and the Blackberry Walk to share in children's learning Parents are encouraged to talk to the classteacher and/or SENDCo about any concerns they have about their child's progress or specific needs and to update information about their child as it changes.
 Frequent liaison with parents are organised to ensure that any new concerns are acted upon and to also ensure that achievements are celebrated.
 Parents are expected to attend, and be actively involved in, all review meetings (progress/EHCP/Annual Reviews) Parent's views are an integral part of all planning.
 All documentation is presented in a format that is accessible to all parents.
-There is open access to the SENDCo; She can be contacted informally by email, phone or face-face at any time during the school day to discuss concerns or book a further meeting.
-Support is offered to parents where required: to communicate their views effectively, complete paperwork, access support, understand terms and expectations.
-This is offered to all parents.
+There is open access to the SENDCo; she can be contacted informally by email,